 Baba ghanoush, a grilled eggplant purée with sesame paste and garlic, and hunkar begendi, a roasted eggplant purée with kasseri cheese, also benefit from using white-skinned eggplant.
 The light color makes the purée more appealing and better shows off any garnishes.

 For marinated eggplant you want to preserve, the eggplant must be sliced to fit conveniently in a jar.
 The job is made much easier if the eggplant is the same diameter as a pint-size canning jar.
-The slices will stack easily and fit neatly in the jar, which will make retrieving unbroken pieces to serve much easier.
-Any variety that will fit inside a wide-mouth, pint-size canning jar will work well.
+The slices will stack easily and fit neatly in the jar, which will make retrieving unbroken pieces much easier.
+Any variety that fits inside a wide-mouth, pint-size canning jar works well.
 My favorite is ‘Rosita’, not only for size but also for its beautiful lavender-pink color and mild flavor.
 ‘Diamant’, an early purple variety from Russia, is an excellent choice in cooler climates.

 The long, skinny Asian eggplants are perfect for stir-frying.
 Neat, round, 1- to 2-inch-diameter slices make preparation and cooking easy.
 No fancy knife work is necessary, and the pieces can easily be cut to a uniform size for fast and even cooking.
 The pieces are also a perfect size to pick up with chopsticks.